choojs/choo-handbook/your-first-app.md

   },
   reducers: {
     addTodo: (data, state) => {
-      . . .
+      // ...
     },
     updateTodo: (data, state) => {
-      const { index, updates } = data
-      const newTodos = [...state.todos]
+      const newTodos = state.todos.slice()
-      const oldItem = newTodos[index]
+      const oldItem = newTodos[data.index]
-      const newItem = Object.assign({}, oldItem, updates)
+      const newItem = extend(oldItem, data.updates)
-      newTodos[index] = newItem
+      newTodos[data.index] = newItem
       return { todos: newTodos }
     }
   }
 })
 ```

-In this reducer, we use [ES6 destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
-to create short-hand variables from the `data` object.
-We create a copy of the
+In this reducer, we create a copy of the `state.todos` array, then we identify
-`state.todos` array, then we identify the item we're updating using the `index`
+the item we're updating using the `index` that was passed.
+We then create a copy
-that was passed.
-We then create a copy of that item and extend it with our
+of that item and extend it with our `updates` using `xtend`.
+Finally we replace
-`updates` using `Object.assign()`.
-Finally we replace the old item in the array
-with our new object.
+the old item in the array with our new object and return the new version of the
+state.

 This may seem like a lot of work relative to simply altering the state directly,
 but immutability lets us compare the state across time and helps avoid bugs down